-- In coordination with the Leadership Development Committee, recruit, recommend and engage new Leadership Team members who can make a positive contribution to CAN - Participate in individual and whole group performance of Leadership Team to support and continually improve Leadership Team effectiveness as advised by the Leadership Development Committee. - Actively participate in Leadership Team leadership development activities
+- In coordination with CAN staff, recruit, recommend and engage new Leadership Team members who can make a positive contribution to CAN. - Participate in individual and whole group Leadership Team assessments and reflections to support and continually improve Leadership Team effectiveness in partnership with CAN staff. - Actively participate in Leadership Team leadership development activities.

-Raise Community Profile
+Raise Community Profile: